 Your handyman can help you choose the best type of roof and slope for your home and for the weather found in your area of the country.

 You should also discuss the different costs associated with each type of roof with your handyman as it may affect your preference for one over the other.
 Costs vary by type of roofing material, and the more complicated the roof, the higher the labor cost.

-Choose your two favorite roofing types, then ask your handyman to provides estimates for each, whether as part of the overall deck building estimate or as a separate job later.
+Choose your two favorite roofing types, and then ask your handyman to provide estimates for each, whether as part of the overall deck building estimate or as a separate job later.
 You also can use one of several roofing cost calculators available online, but at the end of the day, you need to know how much the roof will cost at the time you want to build it and in the area of the country where you live, and your professional handyman proves the best source for that information.